 Contact Kahla by email or through the UUFA office (706-546-7914).

-Music Director at UUFA since 2001, Amber Fetner leads the Chalice Choir, Palms of Fire drum circle and small vocal ensembles, and coordinates additional music activities.
+Since 2001, Amber Fetner has led the Chalice Choir, Palms of Fire drum circle and small vocal ensembles, and coordinates additional music activities.
 Amber regularly takes Fellowship musical groups into the Athens community in support of local organizations and justice activities, such as the Human Rights Festival.
 Amber is an active member of the Association for Unitarian Universalist Music Ministries (AUUMM).

 Amber successfully completed a credentialing program sponsored by the AUUMM which then recognized her with its ‘Certified UU Music Leader’ designation in 2014.
 Previously, Amber completed her Master’s work in Ethnomusicology at the University of Chicago.
 She earned a Bachelor of Music and a Bachelor of Music Education from Shorter College in Rome, GA